JeromeTing/DanceScheduleApp/README.md

 - The methods in the DanceClass that achieve this is the constructor for the DanceClass and registerStudent()

 ## Phase 4: Task 3
-- Refactor GUI class into more focused classes to improve higher cohesion (such as buttons, tables etc.)
+- Refactor GUI class into more focused classes to improve higher cohesion and lower coupling
-- Refactor DanceScheduleApp into more focused classes to improve higher cohesion (such as the main menu, and each action as its own class - save/load, display schedule, add dance class, remove dance class etc.)
-- Add class hierarchy to remove duplicate code for DanceScheduleApp
+- This can be done by refactoring the GUI class into the button class, table class, sound class, and panel class where each class would be focused on different aspects of the graphical user interface
 - GUI can be refactored for duplicate code into their own classes for the creation of buttons, tables, and panes and/or refactored by adding hierarchy classes
-- DanceScheduleApp and GUI have associations to the same objects, refactor so DanceScheduleApp can have an association to GUI class (remove unnecessary association)
+- Refactor the console class by removing the DanceScheduleApp class because the code is unused and only the GUI (graphical user interface) class is used
+- Refactor repetitive code in the classes to a more abstract method (such as ToJson in both the Day and WeeklySchedule class, or the addTableConstraint methods in GUI)
+- Implement the rest of the user stories into the graphical user interface (register/remove students, change details of a dance class, the option to save when attempting to quit the application)